 We view active dialogue with our employees as essential to maintaining our unique culture.
-Since 2017, we have conducted firmwide, anonymous surveys to formally solicit feedback from our employees regarding their on-the-job experiences, priorities and recommendations for improvement.
-Participation has been consistently high, with response rates averaging 76%.
+We regularly conduct firmwide, anonymous surveys to formally solicit feedback from our employees regarding their on-the-job experiences, priorities and recommendations for improvement.
+Participation is consistently high.
 The recurring positive themes of these employee surveys include a strong belief in our commitment to doing the right thing for both our clients and our company, a belief that PJT Partners has a differentiated culture, a commitment to excellence and a strong sense of respect among colleagues.

 We use these results, along with feedback gathered through other employee connectivity forums, to further inform our priorities.
 Company leadership also maintains an active dialogue with employees through global town hall meetings, which take place quarterly.
-In an effort to maximize engagement and respond to feedback from the 2023 employee survey, the format of these meetings has now been modified to include either a business or rank-specific update from senior management every other quarter.

-We also maintain several other channels to engage with our employees on human capital topics, including our talent development committee, women's development series, individual performance reviews and other less formal forums, such as regularly scheduled meetings within each business.
+We also maintain several other channels to engage with our employees on human capital topics, including our talent development committee, individual performance reviews and other less formal forums, such as regularly scheduled meetings within each business.
 We use these channels to discuss employee feedback and ideas relating to issues such as resourcing and training priorities.
-We continue to support our employee resource groups, including PJT Partners Women's Network, PJT Pride and the PJT Black Professional Network, and challenge ourselves to be a more inclusive team and to create an atmosphere where all differences are celebrated.
+We continue to support a number of employee-directed resource groups and challenge ourselves to be an inclusive team.